soveran/toro/README.md

     # to see all available matchers.
     get do

-      # The text macro sets the Content-Type to "text/plain", and
+      # The text method sets the Content-Type to "text/plain", and
-      # prints the text to the response.
+      # prints the string to the response.
       text "hello world"
     end